Inverse Laplace transform based on Widder's method for Tsallis exponential: Abstract

 \section{Abstract}

-A generalization of the Laplace transform based on the generalized Tsallis $q$-exponential is given in the present work for a new type of kernel.
-We also define the inverse transform for this generalized transform based on the complex integration method.
+A generalization of the multivariate Laplace transform based on the Tsallis $q$-exponential is given in the present work for a new type of kernel.
+We also define the inverse transform for this generalized multivariate transform based on the complex integration method.
 We prove identities corresponding to the Laplace transform and inverse transform like the $q$-convolution theorem, the action of generalized derivative and generalized integration on the Laplace transform.
 We then derive a $q$-generalization of the inverse Laplace transform based on the Post-Widder's method which bypasses the necessity for a complex contour integration.
+This extension of the Post-Widder's method has been carried out for the multivariate case as well.
 We demonstrate the usefulness of this in computing the Laplace and inverse Laplace transform of some elementary functions.
-Finally we use the Post-Widder's method based inverse Laplace transform to compute the density of states from the partition function for the case of a generalized classical ideal gas and linear harmonic oscillator in $D$-dimensions.
+The inverse Laplace transform has been calculated using both the complex integration method as well as the Post-Widder's methods and the results obtained through these two methods agree with each other.